-Parents are invaluable partners in attaining the goals we seek to achieve in our charter petition and our Local Control Accountability Plan (LCAP).
-The Annual Parent Satisfaction Survey data demonstrates that families are satisfied with our school.
+Parents, specifically, are invaluable partners in attaining the goals we seek to achieve in our charter petition and our Local Control Accountability Plan (LCAP).
+The Annual Parent Satisfaction Survey data demonstrates the families are satisfied with our school.

 The school embraces parents as partners in the education of their children.
-All stakeholders are engaged in the decision-making process at the school which includes quarterly school board meetings, monthly school coordinating council meetings, monthly ELAC meetings, and monthly town hall meetings to inform the school community, including all parents, of the academic and cultural events and successes at the school.
+Parent stakeholders are engaged in the decision-making process at the school which includes quarterly school board meetings, bi-monthly school coordinating council meetings and monthly town hall meetings, to inform the school community of the academic and cultural events and successes at the school.

-The school further extends parent engagement through monthly parent workshops, as well, where counselors and school leaders guide parents through a series of topics related to academic, financial, and social-emotional readiness for students and their families as they prepare for the journey to and through college.
-To ensure parents are aware of the various meetings occurring on site, we regularly update the Collins website with online copies of materials for parents including agendas and notes from the Collins School Board meetings, School Site Council (SSC) meetings, townhall meetings, and parent workshops.
-Parents are also invited to campus to meet with teachers during Back to School Night within the first month of school each year, during parent conferences after the first progress report of each semester, and routinely throughout the school year for individual conferences at the request of teachers and parents alike.
+The school further extends parent engagement through parent workshops, as well, where counselors and school leaders guide parents through a series of topics related to academic, financial, and social-emotional readiness for students and their families as they prepare for the journey to and through college.
+To ensure parents are aware of the various meetings occurring on site, we regularly update the Tennenbaum website with online copies of materials for parents including agendas and notes from the Tennenbaum school board meetings, school coordinating council meetings, town hall meetings, and parent workshops.
+Parents are also invited to campus to meet with teachers during Back to School Night within the first month of school each year, during parent conferences after the first progress report of each semester, or routinely throughout the school year for individual conferences at the request of teachers and parents alike.
 Through these various avenues, we maintain an open-door policy in which all parents have access to share ideas and provide feedback on school decision-making processes.

-In order to create a space for involvement of all stakeholder groups and keep the community engaged in the fulfillment of the mission/vision, the school has a School Site Council (SSC) which meets a minimum of four times per year.
-The SSC consists of members from various stakeholder groups, including parents, teachers, classified staff, community members, student government and the site leadership.
-The SSC is an effective forum to provide suggestions and recommendations to the leadership on day-to-day operations and issues including but not limited to, budgeting, the instructional program, school policies, and the general direction of the school.
+In order to create a space for involvement of all stakeholder groups (scholars, parents, teachers, staff, administration, and community members) and keep the community engaged in the fulfillment of the mission/vision, the school has a School Coordinating Council (SCC) which meets a minimum of four times per year.
+The SCC consists of members from various stakeholder groups, including parents, teachers, classified staff, community members, student government and the site leadership.
+The SCC is an effective forum to provide suggestions and recommendations to the leadership on day-to-day operations and issues including but not limited to, budgeting, the instructional program, school policies, and the general direction of the school.

-The school hosts community townhall meetings once a month.
-These meetings provide an opportunity for a wider group of stakeholders to participate in monitoring the school's progress.
-During these meetings, we discuss a wide range of topics, including attendance, school culture, college success, and academic achievement, in order to promote engagement and commitment to our mission.
-These meetings are open to the community members, but also provide an opportunity for parents who are unable to attend the SSC meetings.
-The school leadership attends the townhall meetings, which are held on campus.
+The school hosts community town hall meetings once a month.
+These meetings provide an opportunity for the wider group of stakeholders to participate in monitoring the school's progress.
+During these meetings, we discuss a wide range of topics to promote engagement and commitment to our mission.
+These meetings are open to the community members, but also provide an opportunity for parents who are unable to attend the SCC meetings.
+The school leadership attends the town hall meetings which are held on campus.

 Since parent involvement and education are essential components in the success of our students, the school holds workshops to increase parent capacity to support their children at home and assist the school in closing the achievement gap.
 The goal of the parent workshops is to create and maintain a climate conducive to sustained parent engagement and partnerships to support student learning and success.
-The Parent Engagement Specialist, with support from the administrative team, conducts the workshops on a variety of topics that range from high school preparedness, college-readiness, and parenting skills.
+The Parent Engagement Specialist, with support from the administrative team, conducts the workshops on a variety of topics, and serves as a vehicle for parent education regarding the educational program of their student.
+Topics range from high school preparedness, college-readiness, and parenting skills.